 - ¼ teaspoon celery salt (optional)

-- 2 to 3 tablespoons olive oil or vegetable oil (for frying the quesadillas)
+- 2 tablespoons olive oil or vegetable oil (for frying the quesadillas, about 2 teaspoons per batch)

 Serving Ideas (optional)